Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 Original problem: reading code with client and server code mixing together adds complexity and makes it easier to make mistakes.
 That code will often run in a single context, either client or server.

 Boss Room explored different client-server code separation approaches.
-We decided in the end to revert our initial client/server/shared assemblies to a more classic domain driven assembly architecture, but still keeping certain more complex classes with a client/server separation.
+For readers that have been following us since the beginning, we decided in the end to revert our initial client/server/shared assemblies to a more classic domain driven assembly architecture, but still keeping certain more complex classes with a client/server separation.

 Our initial thinking was separating assemblies by client and server would allow for easier porting to Dedicated Game Server (DGS) afterward.
 You’d only need to strip a single assembly to make sure that code only runs when necessary.